RogueFairyStudios/Abyssum/README-to_realease.md

 * Added death animation
 * Removed non-explosive barrels with explosive barrel textures
 * Replaced placeholder props in the large red office
-* Removed some collectible itens from the map and moved others
+* Removed some itens from the map and moved others
-* Small changes to the scenery
+* Changes to the scenery
 * Fixed bullets not going exactly to the crosshair
 * Fixed FishHeads never appearing with blue armor versions of skins
 * Quality settings changed a bit, also set default quality to High on Windows and Linux (previously Low)
 * Reduced distance at which enemy sounds are heard
-* Changed MeatShield sounds
-* * Improved trident explosion effect
+* Improved trident explosion effect
 * Improved doors
     - Improved door graphics
     - Doors now close after some time if no one is around